turingschool-projects/HomeAway/README.md

 S3 access, don't forget to set up an "Access Policy" for that user, giving them "Full Access" to AWS S3 resources.
 More info on this step can be found [here](http://rexstjohn.com/how-to-solve-access-denied-with-heroku-paperclip-s3-ror/).

+### Heroku and Skylight.io

+This application is already deployed to [heroku](https://home-away.herokuapp.com/) and configured with [Skylight.io](https://www.skylight.io/app/applications/sCCS6fz7N9o-/1432128600/6h/endpoints) for performance monitoring.
+You will be added to the appropriate projects when you join the team.

 **Contributor Log:**:
 * [Alex](https://github.com/dalexj)
 * [Viki](https://github.com/VikiAnn)